-As we transition from a pandemic event to an endemic reality, it’s important not to lose sight of the lessons learned at the height of the pandemic.
+As we acclimate to the reality of coexisting with COVID-19 and the challenges posed by case fluctuations, it’s important not to lose sight of the lessons learned at the height of the pandemic.
 These insights can future-proof your internal communications strategy to ensure it meets the needs of your entire workforce, whether employees are working from home, the office or an exam room.

-What worked two years (or even two months) ago may no longer be an efficient solution.
+What worked three years (or even three months) ago may no longer be an efficient solution.
 Even if remote or hybrid work has been baked into your organization’s operating model since day one, it’s important to routinely assess your communications processes and identify where you can make improvements.

 The first and most critical resource to tap is your workforce.
 Surveys can reveal employee preferences around timing, frequency, channel and type of communication—the key, of course, is to actually integrate this feedback into your internal communications plan going forward.
 Soliciting and acting on feedback has the added benefit of boosting morale and the employee experience.
 Given the current state of HR affairs, especially with headlines like this one hitting the health care press, organizations can’t afford not to be thinking about the employee experience.